Carloschi7/SuperMarioBros1-1/README.md

+9)You can run the application in two ways: keep the executable and the dll in the build/Debug folder and run the program via Visual Studio, or transfer both the exe and the dll into the ROOT of the downloaded repo (alongside the folders assimpdll, assets and src) and launch the exe by clicking on it explicitly.

-8)And you should be good to go, enjoy!
+10)And you should be good to go, enjoy!